maggiben/rocko_decoy/website/content/learn/how-to-choose-a-defi-lending-protocol/index.md

 In the sprawling world of decentralized finance (DeFi), navigating through the myriad of lending options can be overwhelming.
 The choice you make can greatly influence your financial journey in the crypto realm.
 Why does selecting the right loan and platform matter so much?
 Let's delve in.

-# Understanding Different DeFi Loans
+# Understanding Different Crypto Loans

-## Collateralized Loans
+## Collateralized Crypto Backed Loans

-These are the secured loans in the DeFi ecosystem.
+[Crypto backed loans](https://rocko.co), the secured loans in the DeFi ecosystem.
 Borrowers provide collateral – often in the form of other cryptocurrencies.
 The primary benefit?
 Potentially lower interest rates due to reduced lender risk.

 ## Flash Loans